mieubrisse/personal-writing/first-do-nothing/post.md

 ---
 title: "First, Do Nothing"
-subtitle: "How you can increase your productivity... simply by doing nothing"
+subtitle: "The secret art of improving your productivity by doing nothing"
 ---

 <!----